 Then, you’ll stumble across a few other great translation apps that provide the option to record your voice and translate it into Spanish.
 These voice to text apps are useful for dialogues with native speakers.

-The best ones will have a minimal delay when translating the voice input.
+The best translation apps will have a minimal delay when translating the voice input.

 There’s also another useful feature that lets you listen to how the translated Spanish text should be pronounced, in a similar way to short audios do.
 Great apps that boast this cool feature help you practice your pronunciation.